Taxation in medieval England: Anglo-Saxon England (597–1066)

 In early Anglo-Saxon England, the hide was used as the basis for assessing the amount of food rent (known as feorm) due from an area.
 Initially, the size of the hide varied according to the value and resources of the land itself.
 Over time the hide became the unit on what all public obligation was assessed.
 Tenants had a threefold obligation, based on their landholding, they had to provide manpower for the so-called "common burdens" of military service, fortress work, and bridge repair.
-With increasing problems from raiding Vikings, the Anglo-Saxon leaders raised taxes, also based on the landholding(or hidage) of their tenants.
-The tax was known as Danegeld and was used to pay the raiders off rather than fight.
+With increasing problems from raiding Vikings, the Anglo-Saxon leaders raised taxes, also based on the landholding (or hidage) of their tenants.
+The tax was known as geld or gafol and was used to pay the raiders off rather than fight.
+After the Norman Conquest, it became known more commonly as Danegeld.
 In the 9th century Alfred the Great confronted the Viking problem.
 After his victory over them at the Battle of Edington (878), he set about building a system of fortified towns or forts, known as burhs.
 He also updated the traditional fyrd to provide a standing army and navy.
 To fund all of these changes Alfred required a new system of tax and conscription that is contained in a document, now known as the Burghal Hidage.
 The Burghal Hidage contains a list of over thirty fortified places and the taxes, recorded as numbers of hides, assigned for their maintenance.
 Long after Alfred's death, his great-grandson Edgar developed the tax system further by periodically recalling and reminting all the coinage, with the moneyers being forced to pay for new dies.
 All profits from these actions went to the king and were a royal right.
 Despite all these changes, the Anglo-Saxon Chronicle records payment of £132,000 in tribute to the Scandinavian attackers from 991 to 1012.